brookshelley/brookshelley.github.com/movies.md

 ## 2018 <a name="2018"></a>

+**Hotel Artemis**

+From the preview, I assumed this would be a John Wick knockoff, but it was fun in its own right.
+Lots of action, Jenny Slate, and a wide array of solid actors.
+The future is a dismal one, but hey, that checks out.

 **Beirut**

 What if John Hamm's Mad Men character was a state department guy turned negotiator?
 70s Beirut is a trip in the way it's presented, and knowing a little history, this seems like a wild but semi-accurate portrayal of all the folks who fought over Lebanon during and after the civil war.
 This is a tonally dark political thriller, and I dug it.